APA In-Text Rules

 (Nguyen, Patel, et al., 2022) vs (Nguyen, Roberts, et al., 2022)

-Expand both citations until readers can tell the sources apart.
+Expand both citations until the two works are distinct.

 Same first author + different years